UkiDLucas/UkiDLucas.github.io/lodge.md

 I also wanted to ensure that the group is inclusive without **any bias** regarding **race**, **religion**, **gender**, or **political** outlook.

+There was also a question of narrowing the focus and purpose of the group.

+I am hoping to create this organization for a particular type of people, namely **technology architects** and **scientists**.

+I know the term "technology architects" is an tautology, but this is how I can make it understandable.